danielleappel/The-Hobby-Book/README.md

 Here are a few shots of what my Hobby Book looks like in action.
 First, here’s a look at the overall Hobby Book
 ![Hobby Book](https://github.com/danielleappel/The-Hobby-Book/blob/main/Images/Hobby_Book_View.png)

-And here’s a project
+And here’s a view of a Project,
 ![Project](https://github.com/danielleappel/The-Hobby-Book/blob/main/Images/Project_View.png)

-Here’s a look at the unit convert
+And here’s a look at the unit conversion calculator!
 ![Unit Conversion Calculator](https://github.com/danielleappel/The-Hobby-Book/blob/main/Images/Unit_Conversion_Calculator.png)